September 5, 2019

 Shampoos, meanwhile, have evolved to the point where they not only remove the smell but can also be used to help treat a number of skin conditions.
-And the common availability of hydro-baths and dog groomers makes bath time a lot simpler for everyone!
+The common availability of hydro-baths and dog groomers makes bath time a lot simpler for everyone!

 The particular shampoo you choose for your dog depends on the reason for the bath.
 There are good all-purpose cleansing shampoos, and then there are medicated or therapeutic shampoos, which treat a range of skin conditions or help control fleas, ticks or both.

-There are shampoos available for treating dry skin, oily skin, scaly skin or doggy dandruff, itchy skin and infected skin.
-The mechanical action of washing a dog, including applying and lathering up the shampoo and rinsing it off with water, in itself helps to remove dead skin cells, loose hair and bacteria or fungi as well as removing allergens on the skin.
-And a good shampoo will assist no end in removing the smell!
+There are shampoos available for treating dry skin, oily skin, scaly skin or dog dandruff, itchy skin, and infected skin.
+The mechanical action of washing a dog -- including applying and lathering up the shampoo and rinsing it off with water -- in itself helps remove dead skin cells, loose hair and bacteria or fungi as well as removing allergens on the skin.
+And a good shampoo will assist to no end in removing the smell!

 There are different types of therapeutic shampoos including:

 - soap-free, pH-neutral shampoos containing substances such as oatmeal or aloe vera.
-These are great for normal or itchy skin, helping the cleanse the skin as well as soothe and reduce inflammation.
+These are great for normal or itchy skin, helping to cleanse the skin as well as soothe and reduce inflammation;

-- shampoos containing selenium sulfide, which are designed to remove that doggy dandruff.
+- shampoos containing selenium sulfide, which are designed to remove dog dandruff;

-- shampoos containing antiseptics such as chlorhexidine, which can help to treat bacterial skin infections such as hot spots.
+- shampoos containing antiseptics such as chlorhexidine, which can help treat bacterial skin infections such as hot spots;

-- shampoos containing antifungal agents such as miconazole or ketoconazole, which can be useful in treating for fungal skin infections
+- shampoos containing antifungal agents such as miconazole or ketoconazole, which can be useful in treating fungal skin infections;

 - shampoos and rinses containing pyrethrins or permoxin, useful for short-term flea and tick control.